saurabh9450150287/Bird-Hunt/README.md

 ## Development

  - Graphics are shown with the help of Graphic class from **java.awt** package.
- - Audio is played using classes from **javax.sound** package.
+ - Audio is played using classes from **sun.audio**package.
- - Inputs and controls are being monitored with the help of classes fron **sun.audio** package.
+ - Inputs and controls are being monitored with the help of classes from **javax.swing** package.
  - Database creation and queries related to it are being taken care by **java.sql** package.
  - Modifying various cursors at various levels is being done using **java.toolkit** package.